lapps/lapps.github.io/technical/jupyter.md

 # Example : Create a list of all locations in a document.

 Each of the following steps should be run in their own cell in a Jupyter Notebook.
-A Notebook with the folling exercise can be downloaded [here](WikiExample.ipynb).
+A Notebook with the following exercise can be downloaded [here](WikiExample.ipynb).

 #### Step 1 : Load a document into a Galaxy history